 Kansai Flea Market (Kansai area)： http://www.kfm.to/

 Job searching is not an easy thing, especially when you’re living in a country that has a different language and culture from yours.
 You will undergo some job application process like resume and requirements submission, and interviews.
-Also, you need to take into consideration some important factors such as the location, type of work, salary, perks and more.
+Also, you need to take into consideration some important factors such as the location, type of work, salary, perks, and more.

 Furthermore, bogus recruiters and online scammers will appear in the course of your job hunting.
-Do not be easily misled with them.
+Do not be easily misled by them.
 Be careful not to give away your personal information or send payments.
 Remember, if the recruiter or agencies will ask for money right away, then it is most likely a scam.